Group-11-Auslan-Translation/Vision-Transformer-ViT/README.md

 This project focuses on classifying Auslan hand sign digits from grayscale images using the ViT architecture.
 The model is designed to handle real-world variability in hand signs and is tested on a dataset of 20,000 images.

 ## Model Architecture
-The ViT model architecture used in this project includes:
+The custom ViT model architecture used in this project includes:
 - **Patch Embedding**: Each input image is divided into fixed-size patches (e.g., 16x16).
 These patches are flattened and passed through a linear layer to generate embeddings.
 - **Positional Embedding**: To retain spatial information, positional embeddings are added to the patch embeddings.
 - **Transformer Encoder**: The embedded patches are processed through a series of transformer encoder layers.
 Each encoder consists of: